Why would you want to unitize your portfolio? I mean life is short – and there’s a lot of good stuff on Netflix.

 The new cash you’ve invested now comprises part of the assets of the unit trust, which offsets the creation of those new units.

-The fund’s total Assets under Management have increased, but the returns haven’t changed just because new money has been added – and this is confirmed by the unchanged unit pricing.
+The fund’s total Assets under Management (AUM) have increased, but the returns haven’t changed just because new money has been added.
+This is confirmed by the unchanged unit pricing.

 Finally, the fund manager deploys your extra money to buy more holdings in order to keep the fund doing what it says on the tin.

-In the case of this example, he or she buys more shares to match the European Index.
+In this example, he or she buys more shares to match the European Index.

 Unit prices and new money